kawansoft/aceql-http/aceql-http-3.0-user-guide-server.md

 This section allows you to define:

-1. The names of the databases to use
+1. The names of the databases to use.

-1. The JDBC parameters used to build the embedded [The Tomcat 8.5 JDBC Connection Pool](http://tomcat.apache.org/tomcat-8.5-doc/jdbc-pool.html) for each database.
+2. The JDBC parameters used to build the embedded [The Tomcat 8.5 JDBC Connection Pool](http://tomcat.apache.org/tomcat-8.5-doc/jdbc-pool.html) for each database.

 The databases are defined with the databases property.
 If there are more than one database, separate each name with a comma: